topolvm/topolvm/docs/crd-logical-volume.md

 after it creates an LVM logical volume.

-`spec.size` of `LogicalVolume` is updated by `topolvm-controller` when the volume size of the corresponding PVC is extended.
+`spec.size` of `LogicalVolume` is updated by `topolvm-controller` when the volume size of the corresponding PVC is increased.
 `topolvm-node` watches the `LogicalVolume` resource and resizes the LVM logical volume when it finds the difference between `status.currentSize` and `spec.size`.

-After the LVM logical volume is extended successfully, `topolvm-node` updates `status.currentSize` value.
+After the LVM logical volume is expanded successfully, `topolvm-node` updates `status.currentSize` value.
 If fails, `topolvm-node` updates the `status.code` and `status.message` with the returned error.